 In the CSD undergraduate and MS-SLP programs, the ASHA Code of Ethics is a centerpiece of clinical education on campus and in externship settings.
-The Essential Functions document that students sign each year lists several ways in which ethical conduct is expected.
+The Essential Functions document that students sign at the beginning of their program lists several ways in which ethical conduct is expected.
 The grading rubric that will be used for Practicum and Externship experiences includes standards for professionalism and integrity.
 CSD's detailed policy for clinical settings can be found in the CSD Clinic Manual.